What is forex, and how does it work?

 Margin is a key part of leveraged trading.
 It is the term used to describe the initial deposit you put up to open and maintain a leveraged position.
 When you are trading forex with margin, remember that your margin requirement will change depending on your broker, and how large your trade size is.

 Margin is usually expressed as a percentage of the full position.
 So, a trade on EUR/USD, for instance, might only require a deposit of 2% of the total value of the position for it to be opened.
-This means that while you are still risking $10,000, you’d only need to deposit $200 to get the full exposure.
+Meaning that while you are still risking $10,000, you’d only need to deposit $200 to get the full exposure.

 What is a pip in forex trading?

 Pips are the units used to measure movement in a forex pair.
 A forex pip usually refers to a movement in the fourth decimal place of a currency pair.
 So, if EUR/USD moves from $1.35361 to $1.35371, then it has moved a single pip.
-The decimal places shown after the pip are called micro pips, or sometimes pipettes, and represent a fraction of a pip.
+The decimal places that are shown after the pip are called micro pips, or sometimes pipettes, and represent a fraction of a pip.

 The exception to this rule is when the quote currency is listed in much smaller denominations, with the most notable example being the Japanese yen.
 Here, a movement in the second decimal place constitutes a single pip.
 So, if EUR/JPY moves from ¥172.119 to ¥172.129, it has moved a single pip.